AverniteDF/poe-bot-server-wsgi/README.md

 8. Click "Check reachability" to test the connection between Poe and your web app.
 If there are issues, try restarting the app.
 9. Once the connection is successful, click "Create bot".
 10. Start a chat with your new server bot on Poe to see it in action!

-## Contributing

-Are you familiar with the Poe platform's API or have insight into the JSON payloads used for bot-to-bot communication?
-Contributions are welcome!

-This project is in active development and one key challenge is understanding the specifics of how bots on Poe interact with each other.
-If you have information or code related to this, particularly regarding the format of JSON payloads for requests and responses, your help would be greatly appreciated!

-Here's how you can contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/new-feature`).
-5. Open a pull request.

-Please feel free to open issues or reach out if you have any questions or ideas!

 ## License